temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 You'll use the `getTemporalClient` function in your Next.js application any time you need to interact with Temporal.

-Now build out the API route to purchase an item.
+Now build out the API route to buy an item.
 In the root of your application, add a new `app/api/startBuy` folder:

 ```command
 mkdir -p app/api/startBuy